Note: There will be a meeting of the Committee Thursday, March 30, 2017 from 7:30 to 9:30 pm at the ____.

 The Queens Public Transit Committee was founded with the idea that all modes of transportation in Queens can and should be improved.
 We believe that transportation improvement is not a “zero sum game.”
 That is, we do not believe that improvements in one mode of transportation must be at the expense of another.

 We advocate safer streets and better (and safer) roads.
-Pedestrian safety must not come at the expense of moving traffic, but we recognize that we are all pedestrians at some point.
+We recognize that we are all pedestrians at some point.
+But pedestrian safety must not come at the expense of moving traffic.

 And even though we may drive an automobile, we also use buses, subways, and railroads.
 All of which must be improved.
 While we recognize the importance of mass transit in Manhattan, it is also desperately needed in Queens.
 But mass transit is unable to replace automobiles in much of Queens.

 Queens has virtually no effective north / south mass transit.
 There are a few bus routes but no rail routes even though the city owns an inactive rail right of way that could be reactivated at minimal cost.
 For a comparison of a central Queens north / south route take a look at our QueensRail™ pages and our disc

 ussion of the proposed Q53 Select Bus route.
 Estimates for the QueensRail™ option range from $350 to $700 million while the Select Bus option is budgeted at over $250 million.

 We believe that the city’s Woodhaven Boulevard proposal raises a number of issues that shed significant light on their overall transportation policies.

 The city proposes Select Bus Service (SBS) but offers no evidence that it is the best mass transit alternative for this route.
 At best, SBS will reduce travel time from 90 minutes to 60 minutes.
 The QueensRail™ option (reactivation of the LIRR Rockaway Beach Line) would reduce travel time to under 30 minutes at a small cost increment.